 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its cash balances.
 The Company limits exposure to credit risk through maintaining its cash with high-credit quality financial institutions.
-The majority of the Company's cash is held with a major Canadian based financial institution.
+The Company's cash is held with major banks with high credit rating as determined by rating agencies.